Skip to content

 Enabling Log Collection

-1. Enable the Logging plugin and copy the sample file
+1. Enable Logging plugin, copy Sample file

 cd /usr/local/datakit/conf.d/log